Predictive vs. Continuous Emissions Monitoring Systems

 - CEMS require daily, monthly, quarterly, semi and annual maintenance.

-Consumable and spare parts inventories are required to maintain uptime.
-(Spares are generally 7-10% the cost of the system.)
-Specifically, trained personnel are required to perform maintenance on CEMS with on call duties usually required.
+Consumable and spare parts inventories are required to maintain uptime, and generally are equal to 7-10% of the system’s cost.
+Specifically, trained personnel are required to perform maintenance on CEMS, including on-call duties.

 - CEMS typically are considered doing well if they maintain 95% uptime which is a minimum requirement.